stream-labs/facemask-plugin/README.md

 * Configure freetype.

 	You will need to turn off a bunch of options in freetype, because we don't need them.
-    * Edit **freetype/include/freetype/config/ftmodule.h**, and comment out all the lines, except for the truetype driver and smooth rendering modules:
+    * Edit **freetype/include/freetype/config/ftmodule.h**, and comment out all the lines, except for the truetype driver, names, and rendering modules:

     ```C
     FT_USE_MODULE( FT_Module_Class, autofit_module_class )